Restructuring a company with the StaRUG - Tips for GmbHs & Companies

 In particular, he can:

-- obtain a court stabilisation order to halt enforcement and realisation for certain or all creditors if this is necessary for the success of the restructuring,
+- obtain a court stabilisation order to suspend enforcement and realisation for certain or all creditors if this is necessary for the success of the restructuring,

 - by judicial confirmation, make the restructuring plan binding even for creditors who have not consented.

-- These instruments can be requested when the project is notified or during the preparation of the plan.
+- These instruments can be applied for when the project is notified or during the preparation of the plan.

 The StaRUG offers the following restructuring instruments, which can be applied for individually and independently of one another: